Red Chicken Pozole (Pozole Rojo de Pollo)

 Notes

-- Nutrition does not include toppings/garnishes.
+- Nutrition information does not include optional toppings or garnishes.

 Nutrition